The Adventurer (1917 film)

-The Adventurer is an American short comedy film made in 1917 written and directed by Charlie Chaplin, and is the last of the twelve films made under contract for the Mutual Film Corporation.
+The Adventurer is an American silent short comedy film made in 1917 written and directed by Charlie Chaplin, and is the last of the twelve films made under contract for the Mutual Film Corporation.
+The film is viewable free of charge on YouTube.

 Plot

 The police are hunting for an escaped convict who has cleverly eluded the guards so far.
 One officer is told to guard the beach in case he comes within sight again.
 However, unbeknownst to the officer, the convict is actually buried under sand next to him.

 Fully aware of the danger, he is very cautious regarding his escape.
 He unburies himself very cautiously, however, the officer is asleep and falls back on the hole which the convict created while un-burying himself.
 The convict makes a run for it as the officer fires, missing the convict by an inch.
 The convict hurriedly climbs up a vertical wall of mud and stone, and the officer chases after him.

 A few seconds later, however, it seems the convict is finished when a policeman stealthily creeps up to him.
 He steps on his hand, however the convict thinks it's a stray stone and covers it with mud.
 When he looks up and sees the officer, the chase resumes, and the convict eludes the officer but runs, into another group of officers.

 The convict runs all the way up to the top of the dusty cliff.
 Just when it seems like the convict is free, another officer leaps in out of nowhere and shoots the convict.
 However, the shot missed its mark, and the convict, feigning death, fools the officer successfully.
 In the middle of the check-up to make sure the convict was dead, the convict kicks him down the hill.

 He takes the officer's hiding place while the father and his companion come to that same spot looking for the convict.
-The convict sees them and makes an escale through a hole.
+The convict sees them and makes an escape through a hole.
 He grabs a police officer's gun, and uses this to threaten the police.
 Meanwhile, he tiptoes backwards, trips against a stray rock, and accidentally fires at the father.
 The shot was not fatal, but irritates him.

 The convict swims towards the deep seas as the policemen chase him in a boat.
-They are unprepared for the high tid, and a huge wave knocks them over.
+They are unprepared for the high tide, and a huge wave knocks them over.
 The convict swims over towards a boat where a man is desperately trying to take off his wet shirt.